FDA/open.fda.gov/README.md

 `npm run dev`

 ## Running the site in Docker
-First you have to build the docker image using:
+First you have to build a docker image using:
 `docker build -t open.fda.gov .`

 Any time after that you can run it using: `docker run -d -P open.fda.gov`

-The website will be available on port 3000 at docker-machine IP (e.g: `http://0.0.0.0:3000/`)
+The website will be available on port 3000 at docker-machine IP (e.g: `http://localhost:3000/` or `http://0.0.0.0:3000/`)

 ## Description of project structure